taurusilver7/next-auth/README.md

 The server action code-sequence is almost similar to the api route handling, whatever one may choose.

-Validate the credentials on the server side, since validation on client side can be bypassed.
+Validate the credentials on the server side, since validation on client side can be bypassed manually with various means.

+-  Register

+Create register schema to take & validate the register form inputs.
+Create register Form component with different propped-child components suitable for register.

+Create a register server action to validate the register credentials on the server side.

+- Database

 ## Learn More